-12 LAST KNOWN INFORMATION
+LAST KNOWN INFORMATION 12.

-1. "Last known information" is information about a card that's no longer in play, accounting for the controller of the card, modifiers applied to that card, abilities on that card, and upgrades attached to that card immediately before it left play.
-Last known information is used primarily when resolving a "When Defeated" ability on a card that left play.
+1. "Last Known Information" is information about a card that's no longer in play that amounts to a snapshot of its status immediately before it left play.
+Last Known Information includes the attributes of the card, the controller of the card, the modifiers applied to that card, the card's ready/exhausted status, upgrades attached to that card, and how the card was defeated or removed from play.
+Last Known Information is used primarily when resolving "When Defeated" abilities.